nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `help [COMMAND]`

-> * The system will also prompt you to enter 'help' if you enter an incorrect command.
+> * The system will also prompt you to enter `help` if you enter an incorrect command.
-> * If `help` followed by a command word is entered, detailed help for that command will be shown instead.
+> * If `help` is entered, followed by a command word, detailed help for that command will be shown instead.

 Examples:

 * `help` <br>
   Shows general help information.
 * `help add` <br>
-  Shows detailed help information for 'add' command.
+  Shows detailed help information for `add` command.

 ### 3.2.
 Getting keyword suggestions smartly :

-We understand that it may take time for you to remember all the different command formats.
-Our smart command suggestion feature automatically suggests to you how you can complete your command, based on what you already put in the command box.
+You might find it hard to remember all the commands and their format.<br>
+ToLuist will automatically suggest to you how you can complete your command.<br>
+As you type, a list of suggested words will appear, up to a limit of 10.

 For example, ToLuist suggest to you the command words `add` and `alias` when you type `a`.

    <img src="images/smart-command-word.png" width="600"><br>
-   **Figure 3.2a**: `add` and `alias` are suggested as `a` is typed
+   **Figure 3.2a**: `add` and `alias` are suggested as `a` is typed.

 ToLuist also shows you the parameters available for a command type.

    <img src="images/smart-command-parameter.png" width="600"><br>
-   **Figure 3.2b**: Parameters are suggested as ToLuist is aware that you are adding a task
+   **Figure 3.2b**: Parameters are suggested as ToLuist is aware that you are adding a task.

-If a command can have multiple options that follow one particular parameter, ToLuist shows you these too.
+ToLuist will also show you suggestions for parameters with specific options.

    <img src="images/smart-command-different-options.png" width="600"><br>
-   **Figure 3.2c**: `high` and `low` are suggested as options for task priority
+   **Figure 3.2c**: `high` and `low` are suggested as options for task priority.

 If only one suggestion is shown, you can press <kbd>Tab</kbd> to automatically replace the last word of your command with the suggestion.
 If there are multiple suggestions available, you can press <kbd>Tab</kbd> to cycle through the list of suggestions, and press <kbd>Enter</kbd> to select one of them.

    <img src="images/smart-command-multiple-suggestions.png" width="600"><br>
-   **Figure 3.2d**: Suggestions can be cycled through, with highlighting
+   **Figure 3.2d**: Suggestions can be cycled through The currently selected suggestion will be highlighted.

 ### 3.3.
 Switching to a different window : `switch`